logzio/logz-docs/_source/_includes/tracing-shipping/otel-troubleshooting.md

 1. Check if the instrumentation can output traces to a console exporter.
 2. Use a web-hook to check if the traces are going to the output.
-3. Use the metrics endpoint of the collector (http://localhost:8888/metrics) to see the number of spans received per receiver and the number of spans sent to the Logz.io exporter.
+3. Use the metrics endpoint of the collector (http://<<COLLECTOR-HOST>>:8888/metrics) to see the number of spans received per receiver and the number of spans sent to the Logz.io exporter.

+* Replace `<<COLLECTOR-HOST>>` with the address of your collector host, e.g. `localhost`, if the collector is hosted locally.

 If the above steps do not work, refer to our [tracing documentation](https://app.logz.io/#/dashboard/send-your-data/collection?tag=all&collection=tracing-sources) and re-instrument the application.